 The rocket carried EPN 03.0694 payload equivalent, representing general dimensions, shape, weight and the center of gravity of the Tselina-2 spacecraft.
 To measure sound and vibration loads during the launch, the EPNs carried acustic sensors and vibration accelerometers.
 A separate set of accelerometers also tracked the process of payload fairing jettison.
 The EPN also carried hardware to measure orbit parameters.

-May 30: The Proton rocket launched the second Tselina-2 spacecraft announced as Cosmos-1656.
+May 30: The Proton rocket launched the second Tselina-2 spacecraft announced as Kosmos-1656.

 June 21: The Zenit-2 rocket blasted off from Baikonur, however its second stage shot down prematurely.
 Some fragments from this launch reached the orbit, however the launch was not announced at the time.
 (67) The rocket carried EPN 03.0694 payload equivalent, representing the Tselina-2 spacecraft.

 Oct.
 22: The Zenit-2 launched successfully.
 The rocket carried EPN 03.0694 payload equivalent, representing the Tselina-2 spacecraft.
-The payload was announced as Cosmos-1697.
+The payload was announced as Kosmos-1697.

 Dec.
 28: The Zenit-2 launched the Tselina-2 satellite.
 The spacecraft entered wrong orbit due to the malfunction of the second stage of the launch vehicle.
 The payload announced as Cosmos 1714.

 March 18: The Zenit-2 launched successfully.
 The rocket carried EPN 03.0694 payload equivalent, representing general dimensions, shape, weight and the center of gravity of the Tselina-2 spacecraft.
-The payload was announced as Cosmos-1833.
+The payload was announced as Kosmos-1833.

 May 13: Zenit-2 successfully launched the Tselina-2 spacecraft.
-The payload announced as Cosmos-1844.
+The payload announced as Kosmos-1844.
 Michael Gorbachev, the head of the ruling Communist Party at the time, personally witnessed the launch in Baikonur.

 May 15: Tselina-2 (Cosmos 1943)